Who We Are:

 C.O.T.T.O.N. - Mission Statement

-Our mission is to build and protect a powerful Black LGBT community in the Bay Area through community care, transparency, truth-telling, and the creation of intentional third spaces that are truly ours.
-We honor the origins of Black movement work on the West Coast and connect it to national Black queer and trans liberation.
+Our mission is to build and protect a powerful Black & Black LGBT community in the Bay Area through community care, transparency, truth-telling, and the creation of intentional third spaces that are truly ours.
+We honor the origins of Black movement work on the West Coast and connect it to national Black & Black queer and trans liberation.
 We confront anti-Blackness and anti-LGBT rhetoric head-on, preserve our stories, and cultivate spaces where Black LGBT people can gather, heal, organize, and thrive socially, politically, and economically.

 C.O.T.T.O.N. - Vision Statement

-We envision a Bay Area where Black queer and trans people live freely, visibly, and unapologetically—anchored by community power, cultural legacy, and vibrant third spaces created for and by us.
+We envision a Bay Area where Black & Black queer and trans people live freely, visibly, and unapologetically—anchored by community power, cultural legacy, and vibrant third spaces created for and by us.
 A region where our histories are centered, our safety is non-negotiable, and our communities are no longer displaced, overlooked, or silenced.
 We strive for a future where Black LGBT people shape the landscape of liberation, joy, innovation, and belonging across the West Coast and the nation.

 C.O.T.T.O.N. — Full Acronym for the Project